jpgmv1998/random_references/randomReferences.md

 ### Other

+:star: [GitHub and Dropbox](https://github.com/kbjarkefur/GitHubDropBox) - Tutorial on how to combine GitHub and DropBox

+:star: [A Brief Introduction to GitHub for Social Scientists using Stata and Dropbox](https://github.com/hpellegrina/hello-world-econ/blob/master/documentation/github-manual.pdf) - This is a Hello World for social scientists using Stata and Dropbox!
+Here, we will walk through the basics of GitHub: how to download a repository from the internet, how to integrate your repository with Dropbox, and how to upload the changes that you made in your repository to the cloud of GitHub.

 [Replicability Presentations - Lars Vilhuber](https://github.com/labordynamicsinstitute/replicability-presentation-2020) - In this talk, I describe the context in which the current discussion in the social science is occurring: what are the definitions of replicability and reproducibility, what is failing, and to what extent.
 I discuss progress over the past 15 years.
 Finally, I discuss the concrete measures that have been implemented under my guidance at the American Economic Association, and the first preliminary outcomes from those measures.
 I conclude with some observations on how to integrate reproducibility into the scientific workflow in the social and statistical sciences.